TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/TheConstantEditor.rst

 Custom categories
 """""""""""""""""

-To define a new category, a comment including the parameter :ts:`customcategory` has to be added.
+To define a new category, a comment including the parameter :typoscript:`customcategory` has to be added.
 Example::

    # customcategory=mysite=LLL:EXT:myext/locallang.xlf:mysite

 This line defines the new category "mysite" which will be available for any constant defined **after** this line.
-The :ts:`LLL:` reference points to the localized string used to "name" the custom category in the Constant Editor.
+The :typoscript:`LLL:` reference points to the localized string used to "name" the custom category in the Constant Editor.
 Usage example::